plone/plone.recipe.zeoserver/README.txt

   application code available on the ZEO server side for performing conflict resolution (through the _p_resolveConflict() handler).

+extra-paths
+  Specify additional directories which should be available to the control scripts.
+Use this only for non-eggified Python packages.

 zeo-conf
   A relative or absolute path to a zeo.conf file.
 This lets you provide a completely custom configuration file and ignore most of the options in